 Many eating disorders are not clinically recognized.
 Included is the trend of chewing food and spitting it out.
 Delusional thinking justifies the thinking that they will not consume the calories if they do not swallow.

 The rate of substance use disorder is almost 50% higher in people with an eating disorder than in individuals who do not.
 It is vital to treat both the eating disorder and the substance use disorder.
 A person will just relapse into both disorders.

 According to the National Survey on Drug Use and Health (NSDUH), 45% of Americans struggle with co-occurring disorders.
 Individuals with mental health disorders are 50% more likely to suffer from a substance use disorder than the general public.
 Many individuals turn to drugs and alcohol to cope with mental health disorders, but this inevitably worsens symptoms.
 In some cases, mental health disorders and addiction can co-occur.

 Addiction and the co-occurring disorder need to be treated in tandem to successfully reach sobriety.
 If not, the outcome may not be a positive one.
 When treated for only addiction, those with a co-occurring disorder are likely to drop out of drug treatment centers early or experience a relapse.

 At Daylight Recovery Services, we know that recovery is a lifelong process of growth and self-discovery.
 And for those with co-occurring disorders, ongoing therapeutic support may be needed.
-If you or someone you love is ready to start down the right path to sobriety, Daylight Recovery is here to help.
-Have a question or need more information?
-Contact Daylight Recovery Services today at 1-833-2DAYLIGHT.
+Daylight Recovery is here to help if you or someone you love is ready to start down the right path to sobriety.
+Have a question, or need more information?
+Contact Daylight Recovery Services today.